 WHITE.
 A recent Japanese study found that neonicotinoids damaged the brains of bats, specifically their ability to echo-locate.
-This sounded a big alarm, because it is the first direct evidence of neonicotinoids affecting a mammal’s brain directly.
-Until 2000 I lived on an ancient estate which had one large wheat field beyond the walls.
-From 1994, when I moved there, at night the bats would emerge from under the eaves of my house to hunt insects above the crop.
-After 1998 however, their behavior changed, they no longer flew over the wheat field.
+This sounded a big alarm, because it was the first direct evidence of neonicotinoids affecting a mammal’s brain directly.
+Until 2000 I lived on an ancient estate that had one large wheat field beyond the walls.
+In 1994, when I moved there, at night the bats would emerge from under the eaves of my house to hunt insects above the crop.
+After 1998, however, their behavior changed.
+They no longer flew over the wheat field.
 Although I did not know it, the field had been treated with neonicotinoids and held few insects for them to eat.
 Instead, the bats patrolled the edge of the woods, which still held insect prey.
 So how are bats exposed to neonics?
-The hypothesis is they would find it easier to catch insects weakened by neonics, which would not fly as well as healthy insects.
+The hypothesis is that they would find it easier to catch insects weakened by neonics, which would not fly as well as healthy insects.
 A single bat may eat 1,000 insects a night, so the intake of neurotoxins may affects its brain or immune system.

 ACRES U.S.A.
 You sent me beautiful photos of frogs when we had almost 2 feet of snow here in upstate New York.
 What is known about the effect on amphibians?